alexandre-holzhey-sonarsource/htc_tests_hardening/README.md

 # GitHub Repository

-> This Terraform Module manages the lifecycle of GitHub Repositories and associated resources.
+> This Terraform Mfodule manages the lifecycle of GitHub Repositories and associated resources.

 ## Table of Contents